 This course provides the student with the fundamental skills of various team and individual sports.
 The course offers knowledge of rules and scoring in those sports.
+Freshman physical education is separated into girls PE courses and boys PE courses.

 HEALTH (Grade: 9)